Pelagicore/software-factory/docs/chapters/ci-and-cd/setting-up-automated-testing-yocto.rst

 How it works
 ------------
 In order to facilitate the deployment of images to the NUC a "testmaster" image is used.
 The NUC is setup to boot this testmaster image by default, and then bitbake can deploy the target rootfs and target kernel using scp and some scripting.

 The target rootfs is put on a separate partition, so the testmaster stays intact.
 Then the bootloader is told to boot a secondary entry called "test" once, and the target is rebooted which will cause it to boot using the rootfs and kernel that should be tested.
 The tests are then triggered using an ssh connection, and when all tests are done the target is rebooted once more so it ends up in testmaster image again.

-There are hooks for enabling bitbake to power-cycle the NUC, which is required if the testing should be able to recover from e.g. images that doesn't boot.
+There are hooks for enabling bitbake to power-cycle the NUC, which is required if the testing should be able to recover from e.g. images that do not boot.
 Without those hooks it depends on that a reboot can be initiated over an ssh connection.
 This how-to will not describe these hooks though.

 Preparing the NUC
 -----------------
 There is an image called `core-image-testmaster` which is used as a basis for the setup.
 Following are a number of manual steps that need to be performed when deploying this image.
 The `repo` tool is used in the examples, for more information see :ref:`using-the-repo-tool`

 Start by building the image: